Delivery: blended. See details.

 Frontend Web Development 1

-This course focuses on content management system design and development.
+Students in this course focus on content management system design and development.
 Students will develop either a Drupal or WordPress site that meets specific business requirements.
-Requirements of this project include site navigation (which must be well defined and usable), site theme (must be associated with the business needs), vertical or horizontal sidebars, and implementation of CSS style sheets.
-The project will focus largely on design and functionality.
+Requirements of this project include site navigation (which must be well defined and usable), site theme (must be associated with the business needs), vertical or horizontal sidebars, and implementation of CSS style sheets to complete the project, students will focus on design and functionality.
 Students must incorporate all of their development skills to successfully complete this project.

 Vector Graphics 2